vishipayyallore/speaker-series-2023/dotnet-7-minimalapi/Session2/README.md

 ---

-## What is Next? session `2` of `9` Sessions on 05 Feb, 2023
+## What is Next? session `3` of `9` Sessions on 19 Feb, 2023

-> 1. Tour of .NET 7 Minimal API Project (Web API, and Web App Empty Template)
-> 1. Dependency Injection
->    - Web App Empty
->    - Web API with UnCheck Controllers
->    - Web API with Controllers
-> 1. Logging using Serilog
+> 1. Enhancing GetAllCourses() API Endpoint to return Unified Response
+> 1. Move the Hello World Endpoints into an Extension Class
+> 1. Move the User Endpoints into an Extension Class
+> 1. Move the Course Endpoints into an Extension Class
-> 1. Base Entity, and Inherit other Entities
+> 1. Dtos using record, and returning Dtos
-> 1. Student Entity
-> 1. Entity Framework Core (In Memory)
+> 1. Auto Mapper Configuration
-> 1. Dependency Injection of DbContext
+> 1. Dependency Injection of Auto Mapper
-> 1. GetAllStudents(), AddStudent() API Endpoints
+> 1. Enhancing GetAllCourses() API Endpoint to return Dtos
 > 1. Update Postman Collections to test the API (Environment Variables, and Collections)